Hjorthmedh/RGCmorphology/ms/intro.md

 The primary classifier used in this study was the Naïve Bayes method [@Manning2008-dq].
-We explored a range of other classification methods including Decision trees [@Kotsiantis2013-jc] with various forms of boosting or bagging [@Breiman1996-ji; @Ho1998-cp] and Support Vector Machines [@Hastie2009-ws].
+We explored a range of other classification methods including decision trees [@Kotsiantis2013-jc] with various forms of boosting or bagging [@Breiman1996-ji; @Ho1998-cp] and support vector machines [@Hastie2009-ws].
 We found that these classifiers had similar performance and so here we present only the results from the Naïve Bayes classifier.